 Monongalia County man sentenced for firearms charge

-CLARKSBURG, WEST VIRGINIA – Jason Perry, of Morgantown, West Virginia, was sentenced today to 21 months incarceration for a firearms charge, United States Attorney Bill Powell announced.
+CLARKSBURG, WEST VIRGINIA – Reynaldo Millan, of Morgantown, West Virginia, was sentenced today to 19 months and 21 days of incarceration for a firearms charge, United States Attorney William J. Ihlenfeld, II announced.

-Assistant U.S. Attorney Zelda E. Wesley prosecuted the case on behalf of the government.
-The Mon Metro Drug & Violent Crimes Task Force investigated.
+Assistant U.S. Attorney Sarah E. Wagner prosecuted the case on behalf of the government.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives and the Mon Metro Drug & Violent Crimes Task Force, a HIDTA-funded initiative, investigated.